PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions

 We observe that most vision tasks can be framed as image-to-image translation problems.
 For tasks not naturally suited to image output, we first learn to generate their visualizations and then apply post-processing to convert them into the desired formats.
-This approach marks an initial step toward building a versatile visual assistant.
+This approach is a key step toward developing a versatile visual assistant.

-\item {\textbf{\textit{Data Construction: }}}We aim to leverage and integrate the remarkable diversity of tasks and data in the visual domain.
+$\bullet$ {\textbf{\textit{2.
+Data Construction: }}}We aim to leverage and integrate the remarkable diversity of tasks and data in the visual domain.
 To achieve this, we have built a comprehensive training set with a total of 30 million data points, enabling our model to support five main capabilities: \textit{(i)} Image generation, which includes text-to-image generation, controllable generation, inpainting, and outpainting; \textit{(ii)} Image editing; \textit{(iii)} Image restoration, covering tasks such as deraining, desnowing, deblurring, super-resolution, and more; \textit{(iv)} Image grounding, which involves locating objects based on user prompts; and \textit{(v)} Dense image prediction, which includes depth estimation, surface normal estimation, pose estimation, semantic segmentation, and image-to-canny/HED/sketch/Line-Art conversions.